go-krb5/krb5/BREAKING.md

   to be moved to `encoding/asn1`).
 - Removal of v7 package and v8 package is now v0.
 - Context Value Key for `github.com/go-krb5/krb5/spnego` has changed to const `CTXKey` with an explicit type.
+- The struct tag `generalstring` in the `github.com/go-krb5/x/encoding/asn1` package is now `general`.
+It's unlikely anyone was using this however instances of `generalstring` (case-sensitive) in struct asn1 tags should be evaluated manually and changed appropriately.